pmelchior/usrp-sciprog/day4/running_hydro_sims/2-getting-the-code-using-git.md

 Once it is done, visit the BitBucket page of the `RAMSES` code [here](https://bitbucket.org/rteyssie/ramses).

-You can see amnong other things the source code, a Wiki that contains the user's guide and an automatic test page.
+You can see among other things the source code, a Wiki that contains the user's guide and an automatic test page.

 Go to your Terminal window on `adroit` and type: